-As prosecutors implement innovative, best practices, or evidence-based approaches to address the goals listed below, there is a need to evaluate their efforts.
-Applicants must devote at least 20 percent of the project budget to support the evaluation component of their initiative.
+Applicants are expected to devote at least 20 percent of the project budget to support the evaluation component of their initiative.
 The provision of appropriate resources for the selected research partner is crucial to project success, as they are expected to play a critical role in the project's data collection and analysis, problem assessment, strategy development, and evaluation processes.
-The research partner must be identified by name and institutional affiliation in the application and can be an independent consultant or located in an academic institution; a state Statistical Analysis Center; or a research organization.
+The research partner must be identified by name(s) and institutional affiliation in the application, and can be an independent consultant or located in an academic institution, a state Statistical Analysis Center, or a research organization.
 The research partner should have demonstrated expertise conducting the type of work proposed.